Kristoffer Szilas

-My name is Kristoffer Szilas and I was born in 1982 in Denmark.
-Here you can find information about my research in geology and also about my hobby, mountain climbing.
+My name is Kristoffer Szilas, and here you can find information about my research into the geology of Greenland, and about my hobby, mountain climbing.

 In 2012 I earned my PhD degree in geology from the University of Copenhagen, Denmark.
-I then moved to the US, where I worked for two years in New York City as a post-doctoral researcher at the Lamont-Doherty Earth Observatory, Columbia University.
-After that I conducted a two-year study at Stanford University in California.
-I then moved back permanently to Denmark, where spent one year as a postdoc at the Geological Survey of Denmark and Greenland (GEUS).
-I am currently an Associate Professor at the Department of Geosciences and Natural Resource Management, University of Copenhagen, and I am an associate editor for the high impact journal Geoscience Frontiers.
+I then moved to the US, where I worked for two years in New York City as a post-doctoral researcher at the Lamont-Doherty Earth Observatory, Columbia University, and then spent another two-years at Stanford University in California.
+After moving back to Denmark in 2017, I was a postdoc at the Geological Survey of Denmark and Greenland (GEUS) for one year, before starting as tenure-track assistant professor at the Department of Geosciences and Natural Resource Management, University of Copenhagen.
+Since 2021 I have been a permanent faculty member, and I am currently an Associate Professor teaching mineralogy and economic geology.
+I also currently serve as an associate editor for the high-impact journal Geoscience Frontiers.

-Most of my fieldwork has been carried out in Greenland, where I have spent 13 summers collecting samples for my different research projects.
-At Instagram I present some of my best photos from fieldwork in Greenland.
+All of my fieldwork has been carried out in Greenland, where I have spent 15 summers collecting samples for my different research projects.
+At Instagram, I present some photos from fieldwork in various parts of Greenland.

 My area of research focuses on the petrology and geochemistry of rocks in Greenland from the Archaean Eon, ranging in age from 3.8 to 2.5 billion years old.
 These rocks show the earliest evidence of surface processes and life on Earth.
 Back then Earth was a very different planet from what we know now.
 The Sun was about 25% less bright, there was no oxygen in the atmosphere, the few small continents that had formed by then would have been completely submerged in iron-rich oceans, due to the hotter mantle and lower crust, which could not support the weight of large mountains.
 Earth was basically a cold water world covered by green oceans (due to reduced iron hydroxide aka. green rust).